discordconsole-team/DiscordConsole/README.md

 ### Credits

-DiscordConsole wrote by [LEGOlord208](https://github.com/LEGOlord208), with documentation improvments by [Parallaχ](https://github.com/Doyouwanttomakeacake).
+DiscordConsole written by [LEGOlord208](https://github.com/LEGOlord208), with documentation improvments by [Parallaχ](https://github.com/Doyouwanttomakeacake).

 ### Contribute

 Feels free to submit a Pull Request!
 Not a coder, but want to be involved in the project?
-Send us some suggestions trough isssues.
+Send us some suggestions through isssues.

 ### License

-GNU G.P.L. © Legolord208 - [Click here for more information.](https://github.com/LEGOlord208/DiscordConsole/blob/master/LICENSE)
+GNU G.P.L. © LEGOlord208 - [Click here for more information.](https://github.com/LEGOlord208/DiscordConsole/blob/master/LICENSE)